GetStream/stream-firebase-extensions/chat-auth/README.md

-# Stream Chat Auth
+# Authenticate with Stream Chat using Firebase Auth

 **Author**: Stream (**[https://getstream.io/](https://getstream.io/)**)

-**Description**: Automatically synchronize Firebase Authentication users with Stream, and create and revoke Stream Chat authentication tokens.
+**Description**: Synchronize your Firebase Auth user records with Stream Chat and authenticate with Stream Chat using Firebase.

 **Details**: Use this extension to securely generate Stream Chat user tokens using Firebase Authentication.

 ---

-## 🧩 How to install this extension
+## 🧩 How to Install This Extension

 ### Using the Firebase Console